Close Encounters of the Third Kind: Legacy

 in the 1980s alongside Star Wars (1977) and Superman (1978).
 In 1985, Spielberg donated $100,000 to the Planetary Society for Megachannel ExtraTerrestrial Assay.

 Shortly after the film's release in late 1977, Spielberg considered either a sequel or prequel, but decided against it.
 He explained, "The army's knowledge and ensuing cover-up is so subterranean that it would take a creative screen story, perhaps someone else making the picture and giving it the equal time it deserves."

 When asked in 1980 to select a single "master image" that summed up his film career, Spielberg chose the shot of Barry opening his living room door to see the blazing orange light from the UFO.
 "That was beautiful but awful light, just like fire coming through the doorway.
 [Barry's] very small, and it's a very large door, and there's a lot of promise or danger outside that door."
 In 2007, Close Encounters was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and was added to the National Film Registry for preservation.
 In American Film Institute polls, Close Encounters has been voted the 64th-greatest American film, the 31st-most thrilling, and the 58th-most inspiring.
 It was also nominated for the top 10 science fiction films in AFI's 10 Top 10 and the tenth-anniversary edition of the 100 Movies list.
 The score by John Williams was nominated for AFI's 100 Years of Film Scores.

 In 2011, ABC aired a primetime special, Best in Film: The Greatest Movies of Our Time, that counted down the best films chosen by fans based on results of a poll conducted by ABC and People magazine.
 Close Encounters of the Third Kind was selected as the #5 Best Sci-Fi Film.
 The Guardian also selected the film as the 11th best Sci-Fi and fantasy film of all time.

 In 2024, Close Encounters of the Third Kind was included in Rolling Stone's "The 150 Best Science Fiction Movies of All Time" list at #3.

-Many prominent directors have cited Close Encounters as one of their favorites, among them Stanley Kubrick, Edgar Wright, Bong Joon-ho, Spike Lee, Denis Villeneuve, Guillermo del Toro, Christopher Nolan, Greta Gerwig, Andrew Stanton, Patrick Read Johnson and Michael Williams.
+Many prominent directors have cited Close Encounters as one of their favorites, among them Stanley Kubrick, Edgar Wright, Bong Joon-ho, Spike Lee, Denis Villeneuve, Guillermo del Toro, Christopher Nolan, Greta Gerwig, Andrew Stanton, and Patrick Read Johnson.
+Stephen King named it one of his ten favorite movies.